-Based on the results of the 2004-2005 FITNESSGRAM, 30% of all 4th and 5th grade students tested had passing scores.
+Based on the results of the 2005-2006 FITNESSGRAM, 45 percent of all 4th and 5th grade students tested received either a Gold or a Silver certificate.
 These results indicate a need for students to become more physically active and health conscious.

-Based on the recommendations of the Florida Department of Education, students in grades three through five will improve their fitness as evidenced by 3 percent increase in the number of students passing the 2005-2006 FITNESSGRAM as compared to the 2004-2005 school year.
+Based on the recommendations of the Florida Department of Education, students in grades three through five will improve their fitness as evidenced by 48 percent of students receiving Gold or Silver certificates for the 2006-2007 FITNESSGRAM.

-PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END Provide activities that promote the attainment of Physical Education teachers 08/01/2005 05/26/2006 knowledge in food and nutrition to raise health Teachers consciousness.
-Science lab teacher Administrators Monitor the physical education program to ensure Adminstrators 08/01/2005 05/26/2006 that teachers select activities specifically related to assessment component items, which would enhance specificity of training.
-Direct and oversee students participation in the Physical Education teachers 08/01/2005 05/26/2006 following activities in order to prepare for the Administrators FITNESSGRAM.
-Provide activities that promote the attainment of Physical Education teachers 08/01/2005 05/26/2006 knowledge in hygiene and cleanliness to raise Science teachers health consciousness.
-Administrators Notify parents in writing when students are not Physical Education Teachers 08/01/2005 05/26/2006 meeting Physical Education requirements.
-Teachers Community Involvement Specialist Administrators
+PERSONS RESPONSIBLE TIMELINE

+STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET

+Provide activities that promote the attainment Physical Education teachers 08/07/2006 06/03/2007 District Strategic \$0.00

+of knowledge in food and nutrition to raise Teachers Plan

+health consciousness.
+Science lab teacher

+Administrators

+Monitor the physical education program to Adminstrators 08/07/2006 06/03/2007 District Strategic \$0.00

+ensure that teachers select activities Plan

+specifically related to assessment component

+items, which would enhance specificity of

+training.

+Provide activities that promote the attainment Physical Education teachers 08/07/2006 06/03/2007 District Strategic \$0.00

+of knowledge in hygiene and cleanliness to Science teachers Plan

+raise health consciousness.
+Administrators

+Notify parents in writing when students are Physical Education Teachers 08/07/2006 06/03/2007 District Strategic \$0.00

+not meeting Physical Education requirements.
+Teachers Plan

+Community Involvement Specialist

+Administrators

+Direct and oversee students participation in Physical Education teachers 08/07/2006 06/03/2007 District Strategic \$500.00

+the following activities in order to prepare for Administrators Plan

+the FITNESSGRAM.

-2005-2006 FITNESSGRAM
+2006-2007 FITNESSGRAM